edgarcosta/motivic-lfunctions/schema.md

 ____________
 | Field | type | description |
 |----------|    ------     | ----- |
-bad_lfactors                  |jsonb               | Euler factors for the bad primes as an array of [p, [1, -ap, ...]], if p is larger than 100 conjugate                     |text                | the [label] of the conjugate L-function, if self-dual, then None euler_factors                 |jsonb               | the first [euler factors] stored as array of lists, if the L-func is not rational, we represent each coefficient as pair of doubles corresponding to the real, imaginary pair.
-We need jsonb to support different formats in the same column.
+bad_lfactors                  |jsonb               | Euler factors for the bad primes as an array of [p, [1, -ap, ...]], for p larger than 100 conjugate                     |text                | the [label] of the conjugate L-function, if self-dual, then None euler_factors                 |float8[]            | the first [euler factors] stored as array of lists, only for non-rational L-functions.
+We represent each coefficient as pair of doubles corresponding to the real, imaginary pair.
 Store for p < 100. euler_factors_factorization |jsonb | If the L-func is rational of a degree larger than 4, we store the factorization of the euler_factors.
 Need jsonb since factors can have different lengths factors                       |text[]              | an array with the labels of the primitive factors (potentially repeated), where the last entry will be Null if we don't know the full factorization factors_shift                 |numeric[]           | store the array s where L(s) = L1(s+w1) L2(s + w2) ...
 Ln(s + wn), NULL if all zeros